SoftUni-Internal/interactive-content/EN/02-Text-Processing/03-Summary.md

    let include = str.includes('John');
    ```

--  Most of the methods returns a new string.
+-  Most of the methods returns a new string

-## In the next lesson you will learn about:
+## In the next lesson, you will learn:

--  Regular Expressions:
+-  Regular Expressions

-   -  RegExp Syntax.
+   -  RegEx Syntax

-   -  Quantifiers.
+   -  Quantifiers

-   -  Grouping.
+   -  Grouping

-   -  Backreferences.
+   -  Backreferences

 [/slide]